 7. How long have you been light painting?
 Since 2004

 8. How did you discover Light Painting Photography?
-Out one night shooting pictures and I used the moonlight to draw in the sky.
+Out one night shooting pictures and I accidentally bumped my camera causing a light streak across the sky.

 9. What was your first Light Painting Image?
 My first ones were just random lines and stuff in the sky using the moonlight, the first one that I was proud of was a heart design that I drew with the moonlight.

 10. Film or Digital?
 Both

 11. Do you believe in aliens?
 Sure why not, the concept of space boggles my mind, it is so vast, to think that we are the only life form would be silly.

 12. What is your standard Light Painting Photography setup?
 I really depends on what I am going to shoot.
 I like to shoot with a shot in mind I don’t do well when I just go out and shoot without something specific in mind.
 Generally a backpack with some snacks and drinks, hiking boots, a knife, bear spray, and a stick, I go into the woods alone a lot oh and Canon 50d, lots of batteries, and random lights.